 - People profile: find posts posted by a certain individual

 Like other social media platforms, LinkedIn too enables you to share different types of content.
 So while using the social listening tool, you will be able to extract the following data from content:

 - Media files like images and videos

 You can also dive deeper by looking into the LinkedIn engagement metrics offered on the platform itself, and then add a layer of audience insights on top of it with the help of Radarr.

 What social engagement metrics can be collected on LinkedIn?

 LinkedIn lets users leverage the following engagement metrics.
-These help indicate how well a post or content was received.
+This helps indicates how well a post or content was received.

 1. Number of views

 Views are a basic metric to help determine how well a particular post was/is doing.